Faculty Mentors/Research Advisors

 - Be a resource to the student as they prepare for the summer research experience (e.g., respond to questions about logistics, field equipment, expectations)

-- Work with Project Director(s) after the summer project to help prepare student to attend a professional conference and co-present their results
+- Work with Project Director(s) after the summer project to help prepare student to attend a professional conference and to present or co-present their results

 - Be a resource and advocate by providing general support and encouragement surrounding the research experience